Ordering Information

 First Month Shift Used to shift the sales history used in calculating stock orders.
 The sales history can be shifted forwards or backwards a specified number of months.
 If this year's sales activity is expected to be one month earlier than last year, enter 1.
 The first month shift stays in effect until it is manually removed.

-Movement Code Defines the movement of the part into the following categories which are further defined by the stock transfer and central inventory parameters.
-See Movement Code table for codes.
+Movement Code Defines the movement of the part into categories which are further defined by the stock transfer and central inventory parameters.
+Refer to Movement Code table for codes.

 Activity Code Defines the type of activity of the part.
-See Active Code table for codes.
+Refer to Activity Code table for codes.

 Do Not Order Date Indicates that this part is not to be ordered on a stock order until the first stock order in that calendar month.
 Must be blank or a number from 01 - 12.